The Joy of Mirror Making: Parabolizing

 To form the shapes use paper cut to shape pressed between the mirror and lap for a few minutes.
 The lap can be warmed by soaking in hot water or by a heat gun.

 It can be quite confusing at times to contemplate that all these approaches parabolize a mirror, after all the second and third laps are perfect inverses of each other, and the fourth approach is a hybrid of the second and third laps.
-Here's another way to visualize parabolizing.
-Never forget that after parabolizing and testing from the radius of curvature, the mirror's center zone must always focus short and the mirror's edge zone must always focus long.
+But never forget that when testing from the radius of curvature, the mirror's center zone must always focus short and the mirror's edge zone must always focus long.

 A 16 inch [41cm] pitch lap for a F2.9 mirror.